1 . What bullying is

 It's important to consider the real reasons for the behaviour.
 For example, there might be a wider issue with the culture of the organisation that can be identified and addressed.

-When bullying might be harassment
+When bullying might be discrimination

 - age